If My Car is on Finance, Can I Still Sell it?

 All you need to do is request a valid settlement letter from your finance company, which will have your agreement number, the amount outstanding and the validation date.
 Simply bring this letter to your appointment with us and we will make the necessary arrangements to settle your balance and deduct the settlement amount from the amount paid to you for your car.

-Find out more about cancelling your finance, or if you’re ready to sell your car to Vertu Motors, visit our Value My Car page to make a start.
+Find out more about cancelling your finance, or if you’re ready to sell your car to Vertu Motors, visit our Sell My Car page to make a start.